 Vampire: The Masquerade – Bloodlines is one of those games that, despite technical difficulties and troubled development, managed to make its way into the gaming hall of fame.
-And, as the saying goes: whenever you mention it, someone will reinstall it!
+And, as the popular internet saying goes: whenever you mention it, someone will reinstall it!

 Table of ContentsShow

 Platforms: PlayStation 3, Xbox 360, Wii U, macOS, Microsoft Windows

 The cyberpunk setting has a lot of similarities with the World of Darkness – they both present dark, violent dystopias where invisible forces control the fate of humanity through complex global conspiracies.
 In that respect, as well as a few others, Deus Ex: Human Revolution is a game very similar to Bloodlines.

 First and foremost, while it isn’t a full-on action RPG, it is a stealth action game with some RPG elements that allow the player to customize their playstyle and take different approaches to handling enemy encounters.

 The game’s world includes several city hubs, much like Bloodlines, and a series of well-designed levels that allow the player to take multiple paths, depending on their equipment and ability set.
 On top of that, there is plenty of dialog and important choices to be made on the way towards unraveling a massive conspiracy, so Vampire: The Masquerade fans should feel right at home.

 Human Revolution also got a sequel in 2016 in the form of Deus Ex: Mankind Divided, although it wasn’t received anywhere near as well.
 On the other hand, the original Deus Ex from the year 2000 is still worth playing if you don’t mind the clunkiness that inevitably comes with older games.
 After all, along with Bloodlines, Deus Ex is often cited as one of the all-time greats!

 Platforms: PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows